HardlyDifficult/Tutorials/Outline.md

 ## Create a connected platform

 Our level design calls for the bottom platform to rotate half way through.
-Create two Platform GameObjects, one of which is rotated and position their parent GameObjects so they appear connected.
+Create two Platform GameObjects and position and rotate their parent GameObjects so that they appear connected.

 <details><summary>How</summary>

- - Use two copies of Platform (without edges) and move their parent GameObjects so that the sprites appear near the bottom of the screen side by side.
-Raise the right Platform a little above the left.
+ - Use two copies of the Platform GameObject (without edges) and move their parent GameObjects so that the sprites appear near the bottom of the screen side by side.
+ - Raise the right Platform a little above the left.
- - Select the child sprite in each and increase the Tiled "Width" to about 15 so that the platforms cover more than the width of the screen.
+ - Select the child sprite in each and increase the Tiled "Width" to about 15 so that the platforms combined cover more than the width of the screen.
- - Select the parent GameObject for the Platform on the right and modify the Rotation Z value to about 4.
+ - Select the parent GameObject for the Platform on the right and modify the Transform's rotation Z value to about 4.
- - Drag and drop the child GameObject out of the Platform the right so it stands alone.
+ - Drag and drop the child GameObject out of the Platform you just rotated so it stands alone. (it will still appear at the same position/rotation).
  - Hold V to enable Vertex Snap, hover over the bottom left corner and drag the box which appears to connect perfectly with the other platform.
- - Copy paste the transform position from the child you just placed to it's original parent.
+ - Copy paste the Transform position from the child you just placed to it's original parent GameObject.
  - Drag and drop the sprite back into the original parent GameObject.
  - Confirm the child GameObject is positioned at 0.